-To-date, almost 600 recipients of grants from The Skatepark Project have opened their skateparks.
+To-date, over 600 recipients of grants from The Skatepark Project have opened their skateparks.
 These parks receive more than 6-million visits annually by youth who benefit from the active lifestyle and camaraderie the facilities promote.

 After receiving thousands of e-mails from parents and children across America who did not have a safe, legal place to skate and in some cases arrested for skating on public property, Tony Hawk decided to establish a nonprofit organization whose mission would be to serve this population.
 He wanted to help them develop quality places to practice the sport that gives them much needed exercise and a sense of self-esteem.
 So in 2002 he established the Tony Hawk Foundation, financed the organization with a personal gift, and assembled a Board of Directors that represents a diverse range of backgrounds and expertise.
 In 2020, the organization changed its name to The Skatepark Project to more closely reflect the work it does.

 Since its inception, the The Skatepark Project has been helping underserved communities create safe and inclusive public skateparks for youth.The organization favors projects that have strong community involvement, grassroots fundraising, and a base of support from the skaters, parents, law enforcement, and local leaders.